deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 Deep learning provides such flexibility  which Viterbi algorithm is not equipped with.

-A communication system has an encoder that maps messages (e.g., bit sequences) to codewords, typically of longer lengths, and a decoder that maps noisy codewords to the estimate of messages, as illustrated below.
+A communication system has an encoder that maps messages (e.g., bit sequences) to codewords, typically of longer lengths, and a decoder that maps noisy codewords to the estimate of messages.
+This is illustrated below.